Particle Statistics, Frustration, and Ground-State Energy: Violation of the natural inequality

 \section{Violation of the natural inequality}

 In the following, we discuss how the natural inequality can be violated.
-Theorems~\ref{thm.natural_spinless} and~\ref{thm.natural_spinful} leave the possibility of violation of the inequality by introducing a hopping frustration, that is, by choosing negative or complex hopping amplitudes $t_{jk}$.
+Theorems~\ref{thm.natural_spinless} and~\ref{thm.natural_spinful} leave the possibility of violation of the inequality in the presence of a hopping frustration, that is, by choosing negative or complex hopping amplitudes $t_{jk}$.
 However, the hopping frustration is a necessary but not sufficient condition to reverse the natural inequality.
 We will demonstrate that the violation of natural inequality indeed happens in several frustrated systems.
 For simplicity, we limit ourselves to the comparison between spinless fermions and hard-core bosons, with no interaction other than the hard-core constraint.
-The case with other interactions will be discussed at the end of this section.
+The case with density-density interaction will be discussed at the end of this section.